nrobb/TASTER_site/_posts/2015-07-10-new-controls.md

 title: New controls
 post_author: Nigel Robb
 ---
-The current version of TASTER has been set up to trial different control systems, so that I can gauge which system children find easiest to use.
+The current version of TASTER has been set up to trial different control systems, so that I can find out which system children find easiest to use.

 The first new control system uses a virtual joystick.
 Use your finger or thumb to move the joystick in any direction, and your character will move in the same direction: